AlmaCartaCartel/android-kotlin-fundamentals-apps/README.md

-Android Fundamentals in Kotlin Solution Apps
+Android Fundamentals in Kotlin Starter Apps
 ===========================================

-This repository contains the solution code for the apps for the Android Fundamentals in Kotlin course, published by the Google Developer Training Team.
+This repository contains the starter code for the apps for the Android Fundamentals in Kotlin course, published by the Google Developer Training Team.
 See [Android Training](https://developer.android.com/courses).

-A “solution app” is an app that contains the code for a completed codelab.
+A starter app” is an app that contains the code for starting a codelab.

-Code for the starter apps in this course are in a different repository.
+Code for the solution apps in this course are in a different repository.

 Introduction
 ------------